jaapterwoerds/recommended-sources/README.md

 # Collected resources I often refer to
 I found the following list of resources worthhwile the re-read and - watch many times.
 I often refer friends and colleagues to these sources for various reasons.
 This repository collects and categorizes these sources together with a small explanations why they're so great.

+## Machine learning

+[Bob Coecke on QNLP](https://www.youtube.com/watch?v=X9uSV1YcOy4&t=0s) The grin on the presenter's face is priceless and worth a study in it's own right.
+The content in the Machine learning street talk podcast is of exceptional quality, but this particular episode is beyond epic because of the character of Bob Coecke and the cross section of sciences which come together here: quantum computing, deep learning, category theory and diagrammetic proof theory.
+Essential material.

 ## System Design

 [Liberties constrain, constrains liberate](https://www.youtube.com/watch?v=GqmsQeSzMdw) by Runar